Go back to cdw documentation

 you want burn data to.
 This is a dropdown, from which you can

-select one of preselected values, or select "Custom value".
-This
+select one of preselected values, or select "Custom size".
+Value

-custom value can be entered below the dropdown.
+of custom size can be entered below the dropdown.

-- Custom volume size - size of ISO/UDF filesystem that you want to
+- Custom size - size of ISO/UDF filesystem that you want to

 create.
 This is the place where you can enter nonstandard value

 - a checkbox for following symbolic links in selected files.
 Read